Jam-Session-314/Jam-Session-314.github.io/index.md

 - Users can upload profile pictures to their profile
 - A landing page that shows a featured session

+Current Screenshots of what we comepleted for this milestone:

 ### Milestone 3